fabOnReact/react-native-improved/README.md

 # react-native-improved

-Provides react-native components with different fixes (only tested on the old architecture):
+Provides react-native components with different fixes (old architecture).
+The library patches the original react-native Android implementation of the Text component without building it from source.
+The following patches are applied:

-- TextImproved includes fixes PR https://github.com/facebook/react-native/issues/39722
+- TextImproved includes fix for issue https://github.com/facebook/react-native/issues/39722

 ## Set-up